-From my experience, the DreamDealsSG Tourmaline Balls (link to Amazon) can easily take care of calcium deficiencies.
+From my experience, the JOR Tourmaline Balls (link to Amazon) can easily take care of calcium deficiencies.
 All you have to do is to scatter a few of those at the bottom of your tank.
-It is also worth mentioning that they are copper-free.

 You can also use crushed coral.
 Crushed coral prevents pH crashes or spikes by enhancing the buffering capability of the water.
 However, none of this matters if your tank isn’t properly cycled.
 Allow each new aquarium to cycle before you introduce shrimp.

 There are several methods that you can use to keep toxins out of your Cherry Shrimp tank:

 - Plants – Find a retailer you can trust.
 Ask them to sell you plants that haven’t been treated with pesticides.
 If you don’t trust your retailer, make sure you carefully rinse new plants before adding them to the tank.
 Better yet, find professional aquarists that are willing to sell plants from their aquariums.